usnistgov/pyproject2conda/CONTRIBUTING.md

 nox -- --help
 ```

 Note that these options should be passed _after_ `--`.
-For exmaple, to build and
+For example, to build and
 open the documentation, run:

 ```bash